Meet our 2017 scholars!

 Maeov: The daughter of Iraqi Kurdish refugees who maintained a 4.4 GPA, was ranked seventh in her class, and became Student Council president, despite her father passing away from brain cancer the summer before her junior year of high school.
 She is our 2017 Fred Wang Memorial Scholar and she will study Biology at the University of Virginia-Charlottesville with plans to become a pediatrician.

 Juanita: A Colombian immigrant, the first in her family to go to college, who founded an after-school mentoring program for young ESL students because she wanted to make sure they were not overlooked as she had been when she first arrived in the United States.
 She also captained her softball team and is teaching herself to code in her spare time, while working part-time as a barista at Starbucks.
 She will study computer engineering as a CWIT scholar at University of Maryland-Baltimore County as our 2017 Google Scholar.

-Vidalia: An El Salvadorian immigrant who came to the United State alone, and while working full-time and occasionally struggling to find housing and food, maintained a 3.99 GPA, became senior class president as well as co-captain of the softball team and valedictorian of her senior class.
+Vidalia: A Salvadorean immigrant who came to the United State alone, and while working full-time and occasionally struggling to find housing and food, maintained a 3.99 GPA, became senior class president as well as co-captain of the softball team and valedictorian of her senior class.
 She will study towards a teaching degree at the University of the District of Columbia.

 Luleit: A political asylee from Ethiopia, at 13 helped keep her family afloat by working after school and filling out SNAP, TANF and Section 8 applications.
 Despite these hardships, she was able to take Advanced Placement and Dual Enrollment classes and founded an Ethiopian-Eritrean Club at her high school.
 She will study political science at Virginia Commonwealth University, and hopes to become either a diplomat or an immigration lawyer.